adrianowead/php-ai-samples/README.md

-# tsp_genetic_php
-Usign genetic algorithm to solve the Travelling salesman problem (TSP) with PHP
+# Travelling salesman problem (TSP) - Genetic Algorithms

+Solution to TSP (Travelling salesman problem) using Genetic Algorithms.

+Using PHP to solve.